palantir/atlasdb/docs/source/miscellaneous/doc/adr/0018-allow-for-value-caching-with-lock-watches.md

 The implementation internally tracks a bit more state to facilitate updates, including:

 - a UUID which identifies this lock event log,
-- a ring buffer tracking the 1,000 most recent `LockEvent`s, and
+- a ring buffer tracking the 1,000 most recent `LockEvent`s,
-- a long indicating what the sequence number of the next event should be.
+- a long indicating what the sequence number of the next event should be, and
 - a reference to the `HeldLocksCollection`, mainly for taking snapshots.

 The UUID is generated on the creation of the event log, and is used to ensure that clients know that the state of the